logo for organic-pet-digest.com

 dog eye problems

 Before jumping to any conclusions, make sure that nuclear sclerosis is not the culprit.
-Nuclear sclerosis is a common and normal condition of aging, where a bluish gray (not cloudy or white) change to the lens is seen.
-With this condition, vision can become blurry but it does not lead to blindness or the more significant vision problems caused by cataracts.
+Nuclear sclerosis (pictured lower right) is a common and normal condition of aging, where a bluish gray (not cloudy or white) change to the lens is seen.
+As you can tell with these images, the difference can sometimes be tough to distinguish.

 dog eye problems